package lib

 val g: GraphFrame = Graph.textFile("twittergraph") val inDeg: DataFrame = g.aggregateMessages().sendToDst(lit(1)).agg(sum(AggregateMessagesBuilder.msg))

-Example: - class BFS extends Arguments with Serializable
+run()to execute. - class BFS extends Arguments with Serializable

 Breadth-first search (BFS)